0xekez/Where-Is-Your-Internet-IRL/README.md

 Finally, to generate the heat map go ahead and open up either the included Wolfram Language or iPython notebook and run through it.

+This project was ideated and designed by [Annalise](https://akamegawa98.github.io/hello.html) and implemented by me.